 I didn't get a place.
 What now?

 Go to the school and collect a "place allocation unsuccessful" document.
 Your child will be put on the school's waiting list and the school will contact you when a place does become available.
 What if you do not collect a "place application unsuccessful" document?
-If you fail to do so, your child's name will not be put on the waiting list and you will only be able to register your child in the school in question during the open registration round at the end of May, provided there are any places left.
+If you fail to do so, your child's name will not be put on the waiting list and you will only be able to register your child in the school in question during the open registration round, provided there are any places left.